Sue Lowden: Personal life

 In 1983, she married Paul Lowden, a Nevada businessman.
 At the time, he owned the Sahara and Hacienda casinos.
 They later built the Santa Fe Station casino and remain majority owners of the Pioneer Hotel & Gambling Hall.
 He had a boy and girl, and together they had two sons (her youngest died at 17), and have one granddaughter.
 She and her husband reside in Las Vegas.
-In 2016, Chris Lowden, son of Sue Lowden was sued by investors of Stoney's Rockin Country for fraud and racketeering.
 The Stoney' Rockin Country trademark is currently owned by Archon Corporation, which Sue Lowden sits on the board, owns majority of the company stock, and serves an executive position.

 Appearance in media

 Lowden had an impromptu appearance on The Tonight Show in 1978 where she was picked out of the audience by guest host Don Rickles who fawned on her as a result of her physical beauty.
 Rickles was struck by her beauty and joked towards the end of their discussion, "you've got a great a body, I'm not saying that in any kind of sexy way...I want to be with you so bad Sue!"
-Sue was accompanied by two acquaintances one of which was former professional NFL football player Edgar Chandler.
+Sue was accompanied by two acquaintances one of whom was former professional NFL football player Edgar Chandler.